-City Council announced plans at its Wednesday evening meeting to declare East Lansing’s Downtown Development Authority District – spanning Grand River Avenue from Valley Court Park to Hagadorn Road – a mandatory mask-wearing zone in terms of public spaces.
+July 29, 2020: City Council announced plans at its meeting tonight to declare East Lansing’s Downtown Development Authority District – spanning Grand River Avenue from Valley Court Park to Hagadorn Road – a mandatory mask-wearing zone in terms of public spaces.

 This would include roads, sidewalks, and other publicly-owned spaces.

 The discussion follows on the heels of MSU suspending football practice and requesting all football players undertake a two-week quarantine after 16 athletes and 4 staff members tested positive for COVID-19.
 And, of course, the specter of the Harper’s outbreak cluster looms large as tens of thousands of students are poised to return to East Lansing.

 During the discussion item, City Manager George Lahanas told Council that under recently-passed City Ordinance 1488, the Mayor can declare a State of Emergency and then institute special rules and regulations to accompany the order.
 Within seven days of the order, Council would need to meet and reaffirm the new regulations.